AVJdataminer/Formats/Installing PostgreSQL on VScode.md

 # Connect VS Code to PostgreSQL
 Visual Studio Code (VS Code) is a very powerful IDE used by Windows and Mac users alike.
 These instructions are specific for a Mac, so slight variations may exist for Windows users.

-Prerequisites: Microsoft VS Code installed and running on your machine.
+Prerequisites: [Microsoft VS Code](https://visualstudio.microsoft.com/downloads/) installed and running on your machine.

 Steps:
-1. Install the [PostgreSQL extension](https://marketplace.visualstudio.com/items?itemName=ckolkman.vscode-postgres) in VS Code.
+1. Install the [PostgreSQL extension](https://marketplace.visualstudio.com/items?itemName=ckolkman.vscode-postgres) in VS Code
 2. Connect to the Server
 3. Write a query